Arbitrate3280/LutrisToSunshine/README.md

 # LutrisToSunshine

-This script lists games from Lutris and Heroic, adds them to Sunshine, and optionally downloads game covers from SteamGridDB.
+This script lists games from Lutris and/or Heroic, adds them to Sunshine, and optionally downloads game covers from SteamGridDB.